 The federal government also offers a tax credit for solar installations in what is officially called the solar investment tax credit, or ITC.
-In 2015 Congress passed a multi-year extension.
-Here are the rates as they stand in July 2019:
+In 2015 Congress passed a multi-year extension, which was updated in 2020.
+Here are the rates as they stand in July 2021:

 The one caveat to the federal tax credit is the fact that you only see the savings in the following year when you do your taxes.
 You still have to pay the savings out of pocket when your system is installed and then remember to tell your CPA about the array when tax time rolls around, so you get credit for it on your taxes.

 - Ask friends or family for referrals.
 They might get compensated for a referral, so it’s also important to know if that is one incentive behind their recommendation.
 Some companies might even offer you a discount for being referred as well, so it might be advantageous if you feel 100% comfortable with that installer after meeting with them.